zlusa/prompto/README.md

             - Extracted answer from LLM output
             - Boolean value indicating if answer is correct or not
          - The evaluation done here is dataset specific, for datasets like GSM8k, SVAMP and AQUARAT which are there final answer as an number we can do a direct match between the numbers generated and the ground truth, while for datasets where the answer is a sentence or paragraph it would be better to do evaluation with llm-as-a-judge, to compare the generated and ground truth paragraph/sentence.
 An example is available in ```def access_answer()``` in [this](demos/bbh/demo.ipynb) notebook

+## How PromptWizard Works 🔍
+- Using the problem description and initial prompt instruction, PW generates variations of the instruction by prompting LLMs to mutate it.
+Based on performance, the best prompt is selected.
+PW incorporates a critique component that provides feedback, thus guiding and refining the prompt over multiple iterations.
+- PW also optimizes in-context examples.
+PW selects a diverse set of examples from the training data, identifying positive and negative examples based on their performance with the modified prompt.
+Negative examples help inform further prompt refinements.
+- Examples and instructions are sequentially optimized, using the critique to generate synthetic examples that address the current prompt’s weaknesses.
+These examples are integrated to further refine the prompt.
+- PW generates detailed reasoning chains via Chain-of-Thought (CoT), enriching the prompt’s capacity for problem-solving.
+- PW aligns prompts with human reasoning by integrating task intent and expert personas, enhancing both model performance and interpretability.

 ## Configurations ⚙️